npnorman/gaussian_elim/README.md

 * (b) All pivot points must descend
 * (c) Every number above and below a pivot point must be a 0

 When performing a row reduction, the operations performed can be given as a list to the user.
-The log does not automatically clear and must be cleared automatically.

 `getLog()`: Returns a list of each operation (in human reable/math format).

-`clearLog()`: clears the log after use.
+`clearLog()`: clears the log.
+Note: the log never clears automatically.

 ### Example of use